JahanzaibTayyab/quiz-preparation/mcp/http/http_senior_developer_quiz.md

 # 🌐 HTTP Senior Developer - Expert Scenario Quiz

 Welcome to the HTTP Senior Developer Quiz!
-This quiz is designed for experienced developers (5+ years) and tests your ability to solve real-world HTTP problems, debug complex issues, implement advanced features, and make architectural decisions.
+This quiz is designed for experienced developers and tests your ability to solve real-world HTTP problems, debug complex issues, implement advanced features, and make architectural decisions.

 **Instructions:**